TradeWinds annual gala returns in style after 2 years

 GARY — After two years of no fun, it’s time to cut loose.
-That’s just what TradeWinds did Saturday at Hard Rock Casino Northern Indiana.
+That’s just what TradeWinds did on a recent Saturday at Hard Rock Casino Northern Indiana.

 Following a two-year hiatus due to the pandemic, the agency serving special needs adults and children throughout Northwest Indiana brought back its annual gala in style.
 The Treasure of TradeWinds Gala drew 540 people to the casino’s first big event.